SakhnevichKirill/you-track/README.md

 ## Description

-Hard deadline value refresh using values from "Start date" and "Original esimation" (in my case: "Hard interval").
+* Hard deadline value refresh using values from "Start date" and "Original esimation" (in my case: "Hard interval").
-Soft deadline refresh using ratio 75% ratio of Original esimation Stage refresh using Hard deadline
+* Soft deadline value refresh using ratio 75% ratio of Original esimation.
+* Stage refresh value using Hard deadline.

 ## Installation